dakountche/awesome-dataspaces/README.md

 - [Eclipse Dataspace Connector](https://github.com/eclipse-edc/Connector?tab=readme-ov-file): The EDC is a set of components that enable developers to create dataspaces using the following building blocks: Identity service, Catalogue service, Control plane services, Data plane and monitoring services.

+- [FIWARE TRUE Connector](https://fiware-true-connector.readthedocs.io/en/latest/): The FTC is a connector for the IDS (International Data Space) ecosystem.

 ## Middlewares